-Northeast Iowa LWDB will utilize one or a combination of the following assessments as part of the Objective Assessment Process: TABE, CASAS, Career Coach, ONet Interest Profiles, Career Scope, CAPS/COPS/COPES, and/or NCRC.
-Assessment tools are evaluated on an ongoing basis by the service provider.
-The selection/addition of actual instruments will occur throughout the course of enrollment.
+One, or a combination, of the following assessments will be utilized as part of the Objective Assessment Process: CASAS, Aleks, Career Coach, NCRC, ONet Interest Profiler, CAPS/COPS/COPES.
+Assessment tools are evaluated on an ongoing basis by the Title I Service provider.
+The selection/additional of actual instruments will occur throughout the course of enrollment.